kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 git checkout post-3-part-8
 ```

-First, we create a function in feature_extraction.py that checks if the current element is a header tag.
-If
-it is, it looks for ingredient or direction markers in the text.
-If it finds one of those it returns a
-new heading.
-If it doesn't, it returns none, and if we aren't a header then it returns what the
-previous section_heading was.
+We start by adding a helper function to `feature_extraction.py` that tracks which section of the page we're in.
+It
+checks whether an element is a heading tag and, if so, scans its text for keywords like `ingredient` or `direction`.
+Based
+on that, it updates the current section context—otherwise, it leaves it unchanged.

 ```python
 def get_section_header(current_section_heading, el):